When we first set up the main floor playroom for our daughter, K, it was a place where we stored every toy we had for her.

 We also had one toy out of reach which we wanted to change with our next playroom makeover (the Montessori way is having everything in reach for the child).

-As you can see from the above picture we cut down the number of activities on the shelf to 8, and also rotated in some new toys.
+As you can see from the above picture we cut down the number of Montessori activities on the shelf to 8, and also rotated in some new Montessori-minded toys.

-Not only do fewer toys on the shelf help Kins stay interested in each activity more, but it’s also great as we have more toys available to rotate in and out each week.
+Not only do fewer toys on the shelf help K stay interested in each activity more, but it also means we have more toys available to rotate in and out each week.

 Tips For Rotating Toys